acolomba/blackvuesync/README.md

 * *Portable runtimes:*
     * A [single, self-contained Python script](https://github.com/acolomba/blackvuesync/blob/master/blackvuesync.py) with no third-party dependencies.
 It can be can be copied and run anywhere, either [manually](#manual-usage) or [periodically](#unattended-usage).
     * A [docker image](#docker) that runs periodically via an internal cron job.
-* *Smart*: Only downloads recordings that haven't been downloaded yet.
+* *Smart*: Only downloads recordings that haven't already been downloaded.
 * *Resilient*: If a download interrupts for whatever reason, at the next run the script resumes where it left off.
 This is especially useful for possibly unreliable Wi-Fi connections from a garage.
-* *Hands-off*: Optionally retains recordings for a limited amount of time.
+* *Hands-off*: Optionally retains recordings for a set amount of time.
 Outdated recordings are automatically removed.
 * *Cron-friendly*: Only one process is allowed to run at any given time for a specific download destination.
-* *Safe*: Stops executing if the disk is almost full.
+* *Safe*: Stops executing if the destination disk is almost full.
 * *Friendly error reporting*: Clearly communicates a range of known error conditions with sensible verbosity.